Frank-W-B/intro-to-python/README.md

 * We will be using an online text editor for this workshop.
 You can sign up here: [https://repl.it/](https://repl.it/)

-Well... that was easy!

 ## What this workshop is

-A super friendly introduction to Python No previous experience expected!
+A friendly introduction to Python - No previous experience expected!

 You can't learn EVERYTHING in ~2 hours.
 But you can learn enough to get excited and comfortable to keep working and learning on your own!